ClariMate Review: My Hands-On Experience, MIDI and more

 Most asked

 ClariMate costs about 380$ or 350€.
-It can be ordered directly from the manufacturer (Go to website)
+It can be ordered directly from the manufacturer (Check Price)

 Yes!
 However without the active reed, you wont have pitch bending.